mharen/mharen.github.io/blog/2006/2006-09-sailing-great-lakes.md

 title: Sailing the Great Lakes
 ---

 I went sailing last month for three days with some coworkers.
-It <a href="http://www.wassupy.com/gallery2/main.php?g2_itemId=3637">was awesome</a>.
+It [was awesome](http://www.wassupy.com/gallery2/main.php?g2_itemId=3637).

 <div style="text-align: center;">![DSCF1813.JPG](DSCF1813.JPG)This year, there were six legs.
 I was on leg five and had a blast.
 We drove up on a Friday and met the boat around 5pm.
 The previous crew lingered for a while but eventually headed home.
 We went out for the first of several fantastic dinners.
 After a huge meal and lots of drinking, we stopped by two bars before we made it back to the boat to bunk for the night.